Making Rust faster than C

 What's next

 The current initial work shows that there is room for improvement.
-While outperforming C by 5% is unlikely, even a shift from -2% to +2% would significantly improve Rust's story and, more importantly, its impact.
-We believe the gap with C can be closed if we can better use Rust's advantages over C, i.e., having access to more information about how the compiler can optimize.
+While outperforming C is impossible in general, improving the performance of foundational systems libraries written in Rust furthers adoption, and hence the spreading of Rust's advantages like memory safety and portability.
+We believe the gap with C can be closed if we can better use Rust's advantages over C, e.g., having more information about the program that can be used to optimize.

-For this next phase we are preparing a plan and seeking funding.
+For this next phase we are seeking funding.
 Are you interested in supporting our effort to make Rust faster?
 Contact us via rustfasterthanc@trifectatech.org.